apache/lucene/dev-docs/github-issues-howto.md

 - `component` : Lucene components
   - (example) `components:module/core/index`, `component:module/analysis`

+A `type` label is automatically attached to an issue by the issue template that the reporter selected.
+Other labels such as `component` may be manually added by committers.

 If necessary, uncategorized labels may also be used.

 - `good first issue`